 Once you have established your keyword, there are a few considerations to make.
 First, make sure that your keyword is in your title and at the beginning of the title if possible.
 Second, make sure to mention your keyword in the first paragraph of the article.
 Next, make sure that you include your keyword throughout the article and in subheaders.
 Please make sure to use subheaders, to break up the text.
 This helps human readers and it helps computers read the text.

-Sociology Keywords and Writing for Applied Worldwide
+Sociology Keywords and Writing for Search Engine Optimization

 Most of the tips we have provided so far are applicable to almost all online writing opportunities.
 Whether you are writing for a food blog or a political commentary site, publications will value your ability to write for good keywords.